 Instructions for the EC 304WX-5 Diaphragm Carburetor for the Small Block Honda/Clone Open Engine

-Linkage: When running your throttle cable make sure you have a throttle pedal stop that will prevent the throttle from over pulling resulting in damaging the throttle shaft and or butterfly and carburetor body.
+Linkage: When running your throttle cable, make sure you have a throttle pedal stop to prevent the throttle from excessive pulling resulting in damaging the throttle shaft and or butterfly and carburetor body.
 Check our website for throttle cable installation guides.

 Fuel Systems and Related Service Information